 Probiotic foods will support your gut, one of your natural detox pathways.
 If you struggle with constipation, then probiotics, along with magnesium, will help to promote regularity.

-There may be particularly foods, drinks, or other things that you are sensitive to — even if they’re not a “typical” thing that people are sensitive to.
-For example, some can’t handle nuts, or soy, or spirulina.
+There may be particular foods, drinks, or other things that you are sensitive to – even if they’re not a “typical” thing that people are sensitive to.
+For example, some can’t handle nuts or soy or spirulina.
 These are foods/supplements that, for some, may be very beneficial, but for others, may be detrimental.

-If you can identify which things that are causing issues for *you* (look for sluggishness, bloating, heart burn, nausea, fatigue, etc. after consuming or using) then you should avoid those things at least until your gut is in better shape.
+If you can identify which things that are causing issues for *you* (look for sluggishness, bloating, heartburn, nausea, fatigue, etc. after consuming or using) then you should avoid those things at least until your gut is in better shape.
+Some people find it helpful for a week or two to keep a food journal to note what you ate, when, and then note what and when symptoms started.

 If you can afford to, explore getting regular body work.
 This includes chiropractic care, massage, craniosacral, acupuncture, reiki, and more.
 Obviously, you don’t need to do all of these things.
 And, they won’t all be the best or right answer for everyone.
 Find out what you most need and what you can afford, and try a few treatments.
 If you are pregnant, make sure you go to someone who is experienced in working with pregnant women.